- Sermon Notes

 He Is Still Working

-As we open to Jeremiah chapter 18, we find ourselves in the middle of the ministry of Jeremiah the prophet.
-Jeremiah lived in a time and amongst a people who continually chose to go the opposite way of the plan the Lord had in place.
-Despite it all, the Lord still had plans and desires for His people.
+This morning we are going to open to Jeremiah chapter 18 where we find ourselves in the middle of the ministry of Jeremiah the prophet.
+Jeremiah lived in a time and amongst a people who were continually made aware of God’s desires for them, but continually, the direction of God’s desires was not a direction they were willing to go in.
+Despite it all, the Lord still had desires for His people and would put prophets in place to declare and drive His people toward them.

 Read: Jeremiah 18:1-6